LLNL/irep/README.md

 There are some high-level docs here to get you started, but you can find more in the [full IREP Documentation](https://irep.readthedocs.io/).

+## Installation

+To build IREP, run `make` in the root directory.
+This will create `libIR.a`.
+IREP does not (yet) have a proper installation target.

 ## Building with IREP

 IREP has integration for both CMake and gmake-based builds.
 You can find more about how to intgrate IREP into your project here:

 * [IREP Build Docs](https://irep.readthedocs.io/en/latest/build.html)

+There are also example C, C++, and Fortran builds in the `examples/` directory.
+You can build and run them all by running `make test`.

 ## Basics